Archive How to Put Parental Controls on Google Search

 If you want SafeSearch to filter explicit content when your child uses the Google search engine, there are a few things you need to do.
 First, you need to know that SafeSearch has to be enabled on every single browser your child uses, and on every single device.

-Also, if your child uses the same computer as you, and you’ve created a separate account for them, make sure to turn on SafeSearch on their account, because the SafeSearch settings on your account won’t apply to theirs.
+Also, if your child uses the same computer as you, and you’ve created a separate account for them, make sure to turn on SafeSearch on their account.
+That’s because the SafeSearch settings on your account won’t apply to theirs.

 NOTE: Keep in mind to lock SafeSearch settings to make sure your child can’t disable the feature (a lock sign at the top right corner of each Google search results page indicates SafeSearch settings are locked).
 The Search Settings page shows who manages your child’s SafeSearch settings, in case you need to check.